Skip to main content

 Integration over symmetric intervals

-Even and odd functions are particularly useful in calculating definite integrals over intervals that are symmetric with respect to the origin.
+Even and odd functions are particularly useful in calculating definite integrals over intervals symmetric with respect to the origin.

 If \( f \) is even, then: